susisu/archerfish/README.md

 yarn archerfish run <profileName> 'mypage/**/*.js'
 ```

-Screenshots are saved to `screenshots/<profileName>` by default.
+Screenshots taken by tasks are saved to `screenshots/<profileName>` by default.

 ### Creating subprofile
-Multiple subprofiles can be defined for each profile.
+Multiple *subprofiles* can be defined for each profile.

 ``` json5
 {